neillp/ESP82_MQTT_Sensor/README.md

 # ESP82_MQTT_Sensor
-Esp8266 logs sensor data to MQTT server on a VPS.
+Esp8266 logs sensor data to MQTT server on a private VPS.